Used and loved by millions

 What distinguishes "a comprehensive presentation of" from "a brief summary of"?

-"A comprehensive presentation of" indicates a thorough and detailed overview, while "a brief summary of" suggests a concise and condensed version.
-The former is expansive, while the latter is succinct.
+"A comprehensive presentation of" implies a thorough and detailed examination, while "a brief summary of" suggests a concise overview covering only the main points.
+A comprehensive presentation goes into more depth and covers more aspects of the topic.

 Editing plus AI, all in one place.